 Taste Swiss Cheese

 Many restaurants in the old town of Gruyeres offer traditional Swiss cheese fondue in a pretty setting.
 Close to the bus station, there is the cheese factory museum at La Maison du Gruyère.

 Cheese lovers definitely should visit: the small museum shows the steps to make the famous Gruyère cheese, and it’s even possible to watch the cheese-making process live!
 Fondue and cheese tastings are available, to complete the experience.

 I did not visit because a) I do not really eat cheese as I avoid animal products because of ethical reasons b) I have the most sensitive nose in the world and I could not take the smell.
 You, or at least I, smelled the cheese from very far away already and that was enough for me.

 In the old town is the Chocolaterie de Gruyères, a paradise for chocolate fans.

 From hot chocolate to ice cream, through innumerable types of delicious chocolates in all shapes and tastes: if you like chocolate, take a break here!

 Admire the Jaun´s Waterfall (Cascade de Jaun)

-After – or before – exploring the old town of Gruyères, you could head to the beautiful waterfall in Jaun, located approximately 30 minutes away by car or 50 by bus.
+If you like to put another activity on your Gruyeres itinerary, add Jaun´s Waterfall to your itinerary.
+After – or before – exploring the old town of Gruyères, you could head to the beautiful waterfall in Jaun, located approximately 30 minutes away by car or 50 minutes by bus.

 The town of Jaun is very traditional: cute wooden houses huddled along a few streets near the church, in a very Swiss way.
 But the attraction is the waterfall which is located less than 10 minutes from the village, close to the forest.